Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \begin{lem} If $E$ satisfies closed excision, then so does $L(E)$. \end{lem}

-\begin{proof} Here we use that for a locally compact subsets $C\subseteq X$ a closed decomposition of $X$ induces a closed decomposition of $C$.
+\begin{proof} Here we use that for $C$ in $\Loc(X)$ a closed decomposition of $X$ induces a closed decomposition of $C$.
 We thus get a colimit of push-out diagrams which is again a push-out diagram \end{proof}

 \begin{lem} \end{lem}